ZetaMap/morse-Arduino/README.md

   * **textToMorse**
     * Parameters: **text**, **convertUnrecognizedCharacters** (optional)
-    * Description: Convert a text in morse code.
+    * Description: Convert a text in morse code. <br>
-        If one character is not present in 'characterTable':
+        If one character is not present in 'characterTable': <br>
-          If convertUnrecognizedCharacters=false: it will be ignored.
+          If convertUnrecognizedCharacters=false: it will be ignored. <br>
-          Else: it will be replace with '#'.
+          Else: it will be replace with '#'. <br>